The Children's Library

 The Children’s Library houses over 100,000 items

-for children in many formats.
+for children in book and various audio/visual formats.
 The materials in the Library

 are intended for children ages 0-12 and include a juvenile